microsoft/azuredevopslabs/labs/vsts/Teams/readme.md

    <img src="images/18.png" />

-2. All the conversations had could be retrieved at anytime without losing the history which helps the entore team t ahve a collaborative experience
+2. All the conversations had could be retrieved at anytime without losing the history which helps the entire team to have a collaborative experience

-3. Teams can have a collaborative experience with the latest updates with respect to the work items, build summary etc so that it helps in better transparency
+3. Teams can have a collaborative experience with the latest updates with respect to the **work items, build summary** etc so that it helps in better transparency

 ## Sharing the Contents

 Sharing the contents with team members is now easy with Microsoft Teams.
-You can attach any kind of document like Word, PDF, GIF, Image etc to make it easy for the teams to make sure that all are under one hood.
+You can attach any kind of document like **Word, PDF, GIF, Image** etc to make it easy for the teams to make sure that all are under one hood.

 1. Click on **Files** and select **Upload** to share a document with the team